cambiotraining/chipseq/README.md

-# Advanced ChIP-seq data analysis
+# ChIP-seq and ATAC-seq analysis